Raise kids who love to read with these ten ideas.

 Certainly making a habit of reading books to kids is a good start (see #2).
-But also having a specific time of day when everyone reads in your house, such as the evening, makes reading feel more like a fun group activity rather than a task your child needs to do on their own.
+But also having a specific time of day when everyone in your house reads, such as the evening, makes reading feel more like a fun group activity than a task your child needs to do on their own.

 #4 Make reading about more than just reading

 Kids love connection.
 They love spending time with their parents and feeling close.
-Reading is an easy way to connect with kids and associates reading with the warm cuddly feelings of being close to Mom or Dad.
+Reading is an easy way to connect with kids and associates reading with the warm cozy feelings of being close to Mom or Dad.

-When I can’t get my reluctant reader to read, she’s more willing to crack open a book when I suggest we read together, in a special way – such as:
+When I can’t get my reluctant reader to read, she’s more willing to crack open a book if I suggest we read together, in a special way such as:

 - Cuddle up in bed and read either together or independently

 - Build a fort outside or in the living room and read books inside

-- Lay a blanket on the grass and enjoy the fresh air while getting lost in book
+- Lay a blanket on the grass and enjoy the fresh air while getting lost in a book

 #5 Find the perfect book